-When the user encrypts System/Boot volume, BestCrypt Volume Encryption configures computer to run special program at boot time before Windows starts to load.
+When the user encrypts a System/Boot volume, BestCrypt Volume Encryption configures the computer to run a special program at boot time before Windows starts to load.
 It is necessary because Windows must load its system modules from encrypted volume and if the data is not transparently decrypted at that moment, Windows will not be able to start.

-To save new theme click.
+To save a new theme click.

 Finally, after creating our Ali-Baba Theme we reboot computer and get the following text appeared at boot time (invalid password has been entered):

 Note that only Administrators can run the Boot-time prompt for password command.
-Regular users are not able to view or edit current Boot-time Password Prompt theme.
+Regular users are not able to view or edit the current Boot-time Password Prompt theme.